MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Where multiple production subscriptions are needed to ensure requisite scale, consider using a dedicated application management group, to simplify policy assignment through a policy aggregation boundary.

 - Deploy any considered environments, such as production, development, or test environments, into separate subscriptions.
-This practice ensures that lower environments do not contribute towards scale limits, and it reduces the risk of lower environment updates polluting production, by providing a clear management and identity boundary.
+This practice ensures that lower environments don't contribute towards scale limits, and it reduces the risk of lower environment updates polluting production, by providing a clear management and identity boundary.

 - Define and analyze non-functional requirements, such as the availability SLO, within the context of key end-to-end user-flows.
 Technical and business scenarios will likely have distinct considerations for resilience, availability, latency, capacity, and observability.
 This practice will allow for relative flexibility in the design approach, tailoring design decisions and technology choices at a user-flow level, since one size may not fit all.

 - Model the required capacity around identified traffic patterns, in order to ensure sufficient capacity is provisioned at peak times and to prevent service degradation.
-Leverage traffic patterns to optimize capacity and resource utilization, during periods of reduced traffic.
+Use traffic patterns to optimize capacity and resource utilization, during periods of reduced traffic.

 - Measure the time it takes to perform scale-out and scale-in operations, in order to ensure that the natural variations in traffic don't create an unacceptable level of service degradation.   - To drive continuous improvement, track the scale operation durations as an operational metric.